ghillb/clip-gitter/README.md

 - `--poll-interval` (Optional): How often to check for remote changes, in seconds (default: 30).
 - `--no-history`: Disable history mode (default: history mode enabled).
 - `--env-file` (Optional): Path to the `.env` file containing your GitHub credentials.
+- `--single-file`: Save all clipboard content to a single file named `clipboard.txt`.
+Each entry will be prepended with a timestamp and counter.

 ### Examples